Welcome to the Clinical Psychology Internship and Externship Programs

 The Psychology Internship experience

-Interns are expected to become fully integrated into each assigned unit, and participate in all treatment and clinical activities.
-Each intern has 2 supervisors for long-term cases – 1 for child/adolescent cases and 1 for adult cases – and receives several hours of weekly supervision, including group supervision in their units of rotation, peer supervision from a current intern, and additional supervision for psychodiagnostic testing.
-Interns are also assigned a psychology extern to mentor/supervise.
+The multi-disciplinary Psychology Internship Program features three 4-month-long rotations: Adult Inpatient Unit, Wellness Recovery Program, and Assessment and Disposition.
+Additionally, interns carry a caseload of five adult and five pediatric long-term therapy cases.
+Interns are fully integrated within each assigned rotation and participate in all treatment and clinical activities.
+Each intern has two supervisors for long-term therapy cases, one for child/adolescent cases and one for adult cases.
+Interns also receive several hours of weekly supervision, including group supervision in their units of rotation, peer supervision from another intern, and additional supervision for psychological/neuropsychological testing.
+Each intern is assigned a psychology extern to mentor/supervise.

 Preference is given to candidates with: